aplteam/Tatin/docs/SyntaxReference.md

 Takes a folder that hosts a file `apl-dependencies.txt` as mandatory argument.

 The file apl-buildlist.json as well as all directories in that folder will be deleted.
 Then all packages listed in the file apl-dependencies.txt are re-installed from scratch.
+Lines in apl-dependencies.txt that start with a lamp character (`⍝`) are ignored.

 Note that packages with different major version numbers are considered as different packages.